slub/ocrd_kitodo/README.md

 #### Dumping

-To see the complete configuration for Docker Compose:
+To see the complete configuration for Docker Compose, do:

     make config